315+ Telescopes Ranked

 The EdgeHD 8 Optical Tube

-The Celestron Advanced VX 8” EdgeHD telescope features the Celestron 8” EdgeHD optical tube, an 8” (203mm) f/10 aplanatic Schmidt-Cassegrain telescope with a focal length of 2032mm, which can be reduced to 1422mm and f/7 with Celestron’s optional reducer or to an f/2 400mm system with a Starizona HyperStar kit (resembling the 8” RASA).
+The Celestron Advanced VX 8” EdgeHD telescope features the Celestron 8” EdgeHD optical tube, an 8” (203mm) f/10 aplanatic Schmidt-Cassegrain telescope with a focal length of 2032mm.
+I can reduce it to 1422mm and f/7 with Celestron’s optional 0.7x focal reducer or to an f/2 400mm system with a Starizona HyperStar kit (resembling the 8” RASA).

 The Advanced VX 8” EdgeHD includes a standard 9×50 straight-through, upside-down view finderscope with a true field of around 5 degrees.
-This finder shows stars and deep-sky objects fainter than your eyes alone.
-For aligning the Advanced VX mount, it is somewhat overkill, but the magnification and crosshairs make it easier to be sure you’ve got your target stars centered in the telescope’s field of view.
-For deep-sky imaging, you should remove it due to its weight, which exacerbates that of the already-heavy EdgeHD 8 optical tube; you won’t need it for plate solving anyway.
+This finder shows stars and deep-sky objects fainter than my eyes alone.
+For aligning the Advanced VX mount, it felt like somewhat of an overkill, but the magnification and crosshairs make it easier to be sure I’ve got my target stars centered in the telescope’s field of view.
+For deep-sky imaging, I remove the finderscope due to its weight, which exacerbates that of the already-heavy EdgeHD 8 optical tube.
+I don’t need it for plate solving anyway.

 The Advanced VX Equatorial Mount

-The Advanced VX has ASCOM drivers for control via a computer, but the mount requires you to connect your PC through the hand controller to it to control the mount directly for imaging with NINA or SGP, and as a byproduct of this decision, you can only use an autoguider through the Advanced VX’s ST-4 autoguider port, which makes for more cables and a more error-prone setup.
-You also cannot use the popular EQMOD program to control tracking or guiding.
+The Advanced VX has ASCOM drivers for control via a computer, but the mount requires me to connect my PC through the hand controller to it to control the mount directly for imaging with NINA or SGP.
+As a byproduct of this decision, I can only use an autoguider through the Advanced VX’s ST-4 autoguider port, which makes for more cables and a more error-prone setup.
+I also cannot use the popular EQMOD program to control tracking or guiding.

 Should I buy a Used Celestron Advanced VX 8″ EdgeHD?